 For all visa and citizenship inquiries please visit our website as outlined below or call our Global Service Centre (GSC) in Australia on +61 2 61960196, Monday to Friday from 9 am to 5 pm Israel/Palestinian Territories time.

 If you send an email to our mail box [email protected], you will receive an autoreply with comprehensive information.
 Please read it carefully.
 You will receive a manual\human reply only if we believe it is appropriate to do so, such as in cases of genuine emergencies.

 The Embassy telephone operator will not be able to assist you in relation to visa and citizenship inquiries.

 Visa and Citizenship information is available on the website of the Department of Home Affairs.

-COVID-19 TRAVEL/RESTRICTIOS: From 6 July 2022 people travelling to Australia will no longer have to complete a Digital Passenger Declaration (DPD) to declare their COVID-19 vaccination status.
-See
+COVID-19 TRAVEL/RESTRICTIONS: From 6 July 2022 people travelling to Australia will no longer have to complete a Digital Passenger Declaration (DPD) to declare their COVID-19 vaccination status.
+See COVID-19 Travel Restrictions.

 Visas, Migration and Australian Citizenship

 Welcome to the Visa and Citizenship Office at the Australian Embassy in Tel Aviv.
 We are an overseas office of The Department of Home Affairs.

 The following pages will provide you with information regarding Australian citizenship and visa options for visitors, workers, students or migrants.
 With the exception of Australian and New Zealand citizens, all people travelling to Australia require a visa prior to arrival.
 We recommend that you do not make any travel commitments before you obtain a valid visa or travel authority.
 We encourage all applicants to lodge their applications as early as possible before their planned travel.